joxefhurs/member_reports_docs/README.md

 ### ForesightFin Member Reports API Documentation

 Welcome to the **ForesightFin Member Reports API** documentation.
-This API provides endpoints for retrieving member-related financial data, including active loans, investments, loan repayment summaries, and member profiles.
+This API provides endpoints for retrieving member-related financial data, including active loans, investments, loan repayment summaries, member profiles, and overall account summaries.
 Below you will find comprehensive information to help you integrate and utilize these endpoints effectively.

 ## Table of Contents